 Gibson also built a few custom order and one-off Flying Vs in the late 1960's.
 Plus, I am sure there were a few employee built guitars that were built after hours that made it out of the Gibson factory.
 This website will also feature some of those custom order and one-off guitars.

 I estimate there are no more than 25 of the original 175 guitars still left on the planet that are completely factory original, and unmodified.
-Of the 98 Flying Vs that I have accounted for, only 17 are still totally factory original and unmodified.
-Virtually all 17 "survivor" guitars have acquired some dings and nicks over their life spans, but that is typical.
-Some of the 17 are a lot cleaner than others.
+Of the 99 Flying Vs that I have accounted for, only 16 are still totally factory original and unmodified.
+Virtually all 16 "survivor" guitars have acquired some dings and nicks over their life spans, but that is typical.
+Some of the 16 are a lot cleaner than others.
 Only a hand-full are super clean.
-Beyond those 17 "survivors" there are 4 others that have pickguard issues whereas pickup rings were added, or extra pickguard screws were added, or large support washers were added at the input jack due to the pickguard breaking at that vulnerable spot.
-Also, 1 additional guitar had an added strap button installed and the pickup covers were removed then reinstalled.
+Beyond those 16 "survivors" there are 4 others that have pickguard issues whereas pickup rings were added, or extra pickguard screws were added, or large support washers were added at the input jack due to the pickguard breaking at that vulnerable spot.
 Another one had a complete re-fret and a newer nut installed.
-However, these 6 slightly altered guitars do not have any modifications to the wood body.
-Beyond that, the rest of the 98 guitars that I know of have been modified in some way, refinished, broken or repaired.
+However, the 5 slightly altered guitars that I just mentioned do not have any modifications to the wood body.
+Wood body modifications can have a huge affect on the value of these guitars.
+Also, 2 additional guitars had an extra strap button installed with no other mods.
+Beyond that, the rest of the 99 guitars that I know of have been modified, refinished, broken or repaired.
 Some had holes drilled in the body to move the input jack or add a strap button.
 Many had the Vibrola plate removed and a stop bar tailpiece added in its place.
 Some had routes added to the wood under the pickguard to incorporate additional electronics or a third pickup.
 Many of these guitars have been heavily modified with multiple modifications.
 I am sure some have also been lost or destroyed over the past several decades.